haxtheweb/webcomponents/README.md

 For example:

 ```
-"../../whatwg-fetch/fetch.js": path.join( // this is the third-party dependency in the rhelement
+"../../whatwg-fetch/fetch.js": path.join( // this is the third-party dependency in the lrnwebcomponents
   __dirname,
   "../node_modules/whatwg-fetch/fetch.js" // this is where it lives in node_modules
 )